microsoft/FluidFramework/api-report/test-utils.api.md

 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidLoadable } from '@fluidframework/core-interfaces';
 import { IFluidModule } from '@fluidframework/container-definitions';
+import { IFluidModuleWithDetails } from '@fluidframework/container-definitions';
 import { IHostLoader } from '@fluidframework/container-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
 import { ILoaderProps } from '@fluidframework/container-loader';
-import { IProvideFluidCodeDetailsComparer } from '@fluidframework/core-interfaces';
+import { IProvideFluidCodeDetailsComparer } from '@fluidframework/container-definitions';
 import { IProvideFluidDataStoreFactory } from '@fluidframework/runtime-definitions';
 import { IProvideFluidDataStoreRegistry } from '@fluidframework/runtime-definitions';
 import { IProvideRuntimeFactory } from '@fluidframework/container-definitions';